MicrosoftDocs/data-tools/azure-data-studio/command-line.md

 You can launch Azure Data Studio from the command line to quickly open a file, folder, or project.
 Typically, you open Azure Data Studio within the context of a folder.
 From an open terminal or command prompt, navigate to your project folder and type `azuredatastudio`.

-If you have the Azure Data Studio Insiders build installed and want to open it from a command line, use `azuredatastudio-insiders`.

 ## Launch with Query Editor